Year 0 - Foundation Year

 Likely optional modules

-Research Skills: Quantitative and Qualitative Data Analysis (20 credits)
+Research Skills: Quantitative and Qualitative Data Analysis (20 credits, semester 2)

-This module has both a conceptual and practical dimension to it.
-At a conceptual level, it will allow you to develop an in-depth appreciation of the strengths and limitations of various approaches to social research.
-At a practical level, you will get the chance to apply basic quantitative and qualitative research methods, often working in conjunction with local community organisations.
+Building on the Level 4 module Doing Social Research, this module is designed to equip you with practical research skills.
+It will allow you to develop an in-depth appreciation of the strengths and limitations of various approaches to social research, and also to apply quantitative and qualitative research methods in practice, often working in conjunction with a local community organisation.

-Social Psychology of People and Groups (20 credits)
+Social Psychology of People and Groups (20 credits, semester 2)

 With a focus on group dynamics, this module will allow you to develop a knowledge and understanding of social psychology, and of how the discipline relates to the other social sciences.

-This module, which is part of the degree’s ‘citizenship pathway’, combines academic study with practical engagement.
+This module combines academic study with practical engagement.
 You will research, identify and negotiate a volunteering placement in a community setting, and then use knowledge gained in class and through independent research to reflect upon your experience.
 Please note: it is likely that you will need to secure Disclosure and Barring Service (DBS) clearances in order to take up your volunteering position, and you may need to meet any associated costs.
+Students who take this module must also take a 20 Credit Individual Study.

 This module will consider contemporary and historical aspects of globalisation, with a focus on the economic, political and cultural dimensions.
 It will go on to consider how these impact on current environmental concerns, and how such debates can be theorised and conceptualised.